 Many associate hospitals with more pain and more uncertainty than home birth.

 “For them it felt brutal to be placed on a bench, having to spread their legs to a male doctor,” says Kvernflaten.

 Some of the women described the hospital treatment as abuse.

 “For instance, they reacted to being cut without being notified in advance, and to being yelled at.
 This is not unusual in poor societies; several studies show that women are mistreated during labour,” says Kvernflaten.

 She emphasises that quality is much more than just the medical treatment the women receive – it is about more than mere survival.

 “Another factor that makes the clash of expectations bigger is that the women are often not allowed to bring the food they want into the hospital.
-For instance, many used to drink a special drink that is believed to ease the pain.
+For instance, many used to drink a special drink that is believed to increase the mother's milk production for nursing.
 This was suddenly refused.”

 Prefer childbirth at home